Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 All that needs to be done is to add `v-editable="blok"` to your components and pass the current component object to it.

-Here's an example oh how to do that in the file `src/components/Teaser.vue`.
+Here's an example of how to do that in the file `src/components/Teaser.vue`:

 ```vue
 <template>